 A wedding in a brewery… now that’s my kind of wedding!
-When Cindy of Ink and Rose Events sent me the pictures of this awesome wedding inspiration I fell in love with styling.
+When Cindy of Ink and Rose Events sent me the pictures of this awesome wedding inspiration I fell in love with the styling.
 The backdrop of Mt.
 Lowe Brewery in California is so cool, with an abundance of tin cladding, rows upon rows of Edison lights, central bar area and large rustic tables and stools.

 The table styling looks amazing.
 Simple tin chargers are laid with a white napkin with gold napkin holder and a personalised title place name.
 For the table flowers, rustic wooden table caddies filled with dainty florals and ferns give an almost woodland look.

 The standout feature of this wedding inspiration though is the astonishing square ombre wedding cake.
 It looks amazing and complements the surroundings wonderfully, and where else would you display a wedding cake in a brewery than on top of a barrel?

 This whole styling concept is elegant and relaxed, including the bride and groom.
 The bride looks super chic in her sparkling wedding dress teamed with a pair of glitzy Jimmy Choos, and the groom looks fab in his light grey suit, white shirt and pale blue bow tie, which coordinates beautifully with the blue flowers in the bride’s incredible bouquet.

 So grab a cuppa (or a beer) and enjoy these wedding styling ideas captured by Meghan Wiesman Photography.
 Cheers!